jwood000/RcppAlgos/README.md

 ## Contact

 I welcome any and all feedback.
-If you would like to report a bug, have a question, or have suggestions for possible improvements, please contact me here: jwood000@gmail.com
+If you would like to report a bug, have a question, or have suggestions for possible improvements, please file an [issue](<https://github.com/jwood000/RcppAlgos/issues>).